 - Do not put your money in get-rich-quick schemes

 - Build up an emergency fund

 - Check your spending and stick to a budget

 - Don’t splurge on expensive wants just yet – Vacation, luxury shopping e.t.c

 - Don’t liquidate all your assets, keep only the money you need at a time.

 - Pick up a side hustle

 - Brainstorm ways you can earn more

-- Protect the value of your savings with savings options like the OVERWOOD Dollar
+- Protect the value of your savings with savings options like the BRAVEWOOD Dollar

-To learn more on personal finance management, sign up for our free OVERWOOD Academy courses.
+To learn more on personal finance management, sign up for our free BRAVEWOOD Academy courses.